THIS DATE IN HISTORY: May 14

 Video: Memories: Isles eliminate Penguins on Volek's OT goal

-1995: Massachusetts native Bill Guerin helps the New Jersey Devils win the final game at Boston Garden, a series-clinching 3-2 victory against the Bruins in Game 5 of the Eastern Conference Quarterfinals.
-Guerin, a star at Boston College before coming to the NHL, scores New Jersey's first goal and sets up the game-winner by Valeri Zelepukin early in the third period.
+1995: Bill Guerin helps the New Jersey Devils win the final game at Boston Garden, a series-clinching 3-2 victory against the Bruins in Game 5 of the Eastern Conference Quarterfinals.
+Guerin, a Massachusetts native who stars at Boston College before coming to the NHL, scores New Jersey's first goal and sets up the game-winner by Valeri Zelepukin early in the third period.
 Bruins center Adam Oates is the last player to score a goal on Garden ice when he beats Martin Brodeur at 15:19 of the third period.

 On the same night, the Penguins get five points (one goal, four assists) from Francis and defeat the Washington Capitals 6-5 at the Civic Arena in Game 5 of the Eastern Conference Quarterfinals.
 The only goal Francis isn't involved in is the game-winner by Luc Robitaille at 4:30 of overtime.

-2003: Jean-Sebastien Giguere ties a playoff record with his third consecutive shutout in the Anaheim Ducks' 4-0 win against the visiting Minnesota Wild in Game 3 of the Western Conference Final.
-Giguere finishes with 35 saves and Paul Kariya scores twice in the second period for the Ducks.
+2003: Jean-Sebastien Giguere ties a playoff record with his third consecutive shutout in a 4-0 win by the Mighty Ducks of Anaheim against the visiting Minnesota Wild in Game 3 of the Western Conference Final.
+Giguere finishes with 35 saves and Paul Kariya scores twice in the second period for Anaheim.
 Minnesota's Jacques Lemaire makes some history of his own by becoming the first in NHL history to coach 100 Stanley Cup Playoff games after playing in at least 100 postseason games.

 2008: Mike Modano becomes the highest-scoring U.S.-born player in Stanley Cup Playoff history when he scores a goal in the Dallas Stars' 3-1 victory against the Detroit Red Wings at American Airlines Center in Game 4 of the Western Conference Final.
 The goal gives Modano 145 points, one more than Detroit defenseman Chris Chelios.